openai/gym/README.rst

 Installing the Gazebo environment
 ------------------------------------------------------

-In order to install the Gazebo environment, please refer to the `installation instructions
+In order to install the Gazebo environment, please refer to the corresponding `installation instructions
 <gym/envs/gazebo/INSTALL.md>`_.

 Environments
 ============